 A limited amount of disposable masks will be available free for guests.
 Additionally, Snowbasin cloth masks are available for purchase in the Grizzly Center.
 Supplies are limited and not guaranteed, so guests should bring their own face covering.

-Do I have to wear a face covering while riding on Needles Gondola?
+Do I have to wear a face covering while riding on lifts?

-Yes, although sanitization measures are in place, face coverings are required inside Needles Gondola because it is an enclosed space.
+Yes, although sanitation measures are in place, face coverings are required on lifts due to close proximity and enclosed areas.

 Will Snowbasin employees be wearing face coverings?